maaz-i7/Shine-Ai/README.md

-# ✨ Shine AI
+# ✨ Shine Ai

 > **Seek.
 Shine.
 Solve.
 Succeed**
 >
-> Shine AI is an AI-powered platform that helps users learn, solve problems, and share knowledge through an intuitive and modern interface.
+> Shine Ai is an AI-powered platform that helps users learn, solve problems, and share knowledge through an intuitive and modern interface.

 ---